kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 Gaussian profiles
 -----------------

 There are many examples where an astronomer needs to know the characteristics of a gaussian profile.
 Fitting best parameters for a model that represents a Gauss function, is a way to obtain a measure for the peak value, the position of the peak and the width of the peak.
 It does not reveal any skewness or kurtosis of the profile, but often these are not important.
 We write the Gauss function as:

 .. math::
    :label: gaussianfunction

    f(x) = A{e^{-\frac{1}{2} {\left(\frac{x - \mu}{\sigma}\right)}^2}} + z_0

 Here :math:`A` represents the peak of the Gauss, :math:`\mu` the mean, i.e.  the position of the peak and :math:`\sigma` the width of the peak.
 We added :math:`z_0` to add a background to the profile characteristics.
 In the early days of fitting software, there were no implementations that did not need partial derivatives to find the best fit parameters.
-The fit routine in `kmpfit` is based on Craig Markwardt 's non-linear least squares curve fitting routines for IDL called MPFIT.
+The fit routine in `kmpfit` is based on Craig Markwardt's non-linear least squares curve fitting routines for IDL called MPFIT.
 It uses the Levenberg-Marquardt technique to solve the least-squares problem, which is a particular strategy for iteratively searching for the best fit.

 Explicit partial derivatives
 ============================

 In the documentation of the IDL version of mpfit.pro, the author states that it is often sufficient and even faster to allow the fit routine to calculate the derivatives numerically.
 However, when we work with *kmpfit*, we need an external function to evaluate the residuals.
 Such functions delay the fit routine so in Python it is efficient to keep the number of function calls as low as possible.
 With explicit partial derivatives we gain an increase in speed of about 20%, at least for fitting gaussian profiles.
 The real danger in using explicit partial derivatives seems to be that one easily makes small mistakes in deriving the necessary equations.
 This is not always obvious in test-runs.
 For the Gauss function in :eq:`gaussianfunction` we derived the following partial derivatives:

 .. math::